T0aD/gmail2maildir/README.md

 Python script to backup / convert a Gmail account into a Maildir from IMAP

+## Benefits

+* Detects renamed labels (thanks to unique UIDVALIDITY identifiers)
+* Doesn't waste place by using link() to point to original emails contained in [Gmail]/All Mail
+* Synchronizes the whole account (contrary to some tools that just fetch the last emails): delete locally remotely deleted emails

 ## Quick start

 You can either edit gmail2maildir.py to hardcode your username / password at the beginning or launch the script to get more instructions: